vexide/internal-documentation/src/simulators/interface.md

 - `RobotPose`: The physically simulated robot has moved. `RobotPose` fields:
   - x: float
   - y: float
-- `RobotState`: The state of the physically simulated robot has cahnged.
+- `RobotState`: The state of the physically simulated robot has changed.
 Implementation is TBD.
 - `Log`: Log a message.
 This is not to be used in place of serial.
 This is purely for messages from the backend itself. `Log` fields:
   - level: [LogLevel](#logLevel)
   - message: UTF8 encoded string.
-- `VEXNetConnect`: Tell the, currently nonexistant, VEXNet server to open a VEXNet connection. `VEXNetConnect` fields:
+- `VEXLinkConnect`: Tell the, currently nonexistent, VEXLink server to open a VEXLink connection. `VEXLinkConnect` fields:
   - port: [SmartPort](#smartport).
   - id: string (unhashed id)
   - mode: [LinkMode](#linkmode)
   - override: boolean
-- `VEXNetDisconnect`: Tell the VEXNet server that the vexlink connection has been terminated.
+- `VEXLinkDisconnect`: Tell the VEXLink server that the VEXLink connection has been terminated.
 Fields:
   - port: [SmartPort](#smartport).

 ## Commands

-Commands are sent from the frotend to the backend and signal for specific actions to be performed.
+Commands are sent from the frontend to the backend and signal for specific actions to be performed.

 - `Touch`: Touch a point on the screen.
 Only one touch can be registered on the Brain display. `Touch` fields:
   - pos: [Point](#point)
   - event: [TouchEvent](#touchevent)
 - `ControllerUpdate`: TBD
 - `USD`: TBD
-- `VEXNetOpened`: The VEXNet server has successfully opened a connection.
+- `VEXLinkOpened`: The VEXLink server has successfully opened a connection.
 Fields:
   - port: [SmartPort](#smartport).
   - mode: [LinkMode](#linkmode)
-- `VEXNetClosed`: The VEXNet server has closed a VEXLink connection.
+- `VEXLinkClosed`: The VEXLink server has closed a VEXLink connection.
 Fields:
   - port: [SmartPort](#smartport).
 - `CompetitionMode`: Update the competition mode.
 Fields:
   - connected: boolean